seamusabshere/rangefinder/README.md

 You tell it what a valid ID is and it looks for ranges of consecutive valid IDs.
 It assumes that each probe is expensive.

-## Goal

-1. Detect at least 95% of valid IDs in 1000-long ranges with up to 90% sparsity
-1. Tolerate gaps of 100,000
-1. Probe no more than 5% of the range (maybe too aggressive)

-Maybe

-1. Don't overestimate valid ranges more than 5% (maybe too aggressive)

 ## Installation

 Add this line to your application's Gemfile: